luciangreen/Algorithm-Writer-with-Lists/README.md

 * random_dependencies.pl - generates random (meaningless) algorithm specifications.
 * combophil.pl - finds combinations of lines to write philosophies about.
 * combophil_grammar_logic_to_alg.pl - finds all combinations in lines to write philosophies and does what grammar_logic_to_alg.pl (above) does.
+* four_crosses.pl - finds 4 crosses to transition to PhD refinement.

 Please contact Lucian Green at <a href="mailto:luciangreen@lucianacademy.com">luciangreen@lucianacademy.com</a> with questions, comments and feedback about Algorithm Writer with Lists.